 He has recorded over 600 titles for top authors such as Tom Clancy, Robert Ludlum, Michael Crichton, John Grisham, Clive Cussler, Stephen J. Cannell, Nelson DeMille, Brad Meltzer, Harlen Coben, David Baldacci, Gregg Hurwitz, Orson Scott Card, Joseph Finder, Stephen R. Donaldson, Steve Berry, Philip K. Dick, Dennis Lehane, Douglas J. Preston, Lincoln Child, Ayn Rand, Isaac Asimov, Frank Herbert, Brian Herbert, and Kevin J. Anderson, among others.
 To date, Scott has won over 50 Earphone Awards, 2 Audie Awards.
-Yes, I am very proud!

-I must admit, June is Audiobook Month is just a lovely excuse to feature my favourite person in the world.
+June is Audiobook Month is a lovely excuse to feature my favourite person in the world.
 However, Scott’s personal journey with food is fascinating and inspirational, and I wanted to share it with you.
 When I met Scott, he was living on highly processed foods, coca cola, and a cocktail of over-the-counter drugs.
 Not the diet I would have expected from a Type 1 Diabetic!
 He was a walking heart attack waiting to happen.

 I didn’t have a nightmarish childhood by any means, but there was its share of hardship.
 Job loss, divorce, that kind of thing; nothing traumatic, but I nevertheless took solace in food.
-The idea of comfort food hadn’t been invented yet, at least in the pop culture lexicon, but food is definitely how I took comfort: lunches in high school were purchased in the snack bar, NOT the cafeteria, and was typically two of whatever was made by Hostess (Twinkies, Ding-Dongs, Fruit Pies, what have you), washed down by either Coke or Hawaiian Punch.
+The idea of comfort food hadn’t been invented yet, at least in the pop culture lexicon, but food is definitely how I took comfort: lunches in high school were purchased in the snack bar, not the cafeteria, and was typically two of whatever was made by Hostess (Twinkies, Ding-Dongs, Fruit Pies, what have you), washed down by either Coke or Hawaiian Punch.
 A hearty American meal, right?

 So maybe it’s no surprise I was diagnosed with Type I diabetes when I was nineteen years old; rather, I think the surprise is that it didn’t affect my eating habits all that much.
 For a year or two I was good, I was even what you might call strict, but eventually I learned how to handle what I considered a normal sugar intake on insulin.
 Plus, I had two doctors tell me the same thing: we don’t care how much sugar you eat, just make sure you’re eating a low-fat diet, in order to stave off long-term side-effects that in older generations typically resulted in the amputation of fingers or toes.
-(Seriously, telling a diabetic that you DIDN’T CARE how much sugar he eats…?
-I don’t blame them, I blame ME, but still, c’mon, have an ounce of common sense why don’t you?)
+(Seriously, telling a diabetic that you didn't care how much sugar he eats…?
+I don’t blame them, I blame me, but still, c’mon, have an ounce of common sense why don’t you?)

 Still, for the first twenty years of my life after my diagnosis, my health was pretty decent, as was my weight.
 However, about four years ago, my work life started having an effect.
 I’m an audiobook narrator, so as you can imagine much of my life is spent sitting in a chair.
-I work with thousand dollar microphones that can hear it when you bend your elbow, so trust me when I say there’s NO movement involved in my job, no healthy activity that might conceivably pass for exercise.
+I work with thousand dollar microphones that can hear it when you bend your elbow, so trust me when I say there’s no movement involved in my job, no healthy activity that might conceivably pass for exercise.
 And I’m blessed to be in demand in my chosen profession, so I found myself working more and more hours.
 Well, the more hours you work, the poorer your eating habits become, isn’t that a rule or a law somewhere?
 And the more tired you are from work, the less you exercise, isn’t that a similar regulation?
 Well, if not law, it was certainly the practice in my life.
 In a year when I found myself working ten or twelve hours days, six (but more like seven) days a week, I suddenly found myself about thirty pounds heavier than I typically was.
 Having spent most of my life at about 180-190 pounds, I suddenly found myself hovering at 216.
 Oy.

 I decided to try something new at New Year’s 2010 – I decided to try a fruit and vegetable cleanse.
 Three weeks of living on basically only one category in the food pyramid was a wake-up call for me, but I survived, and lost sixteen pounds, putting me right at the two century mark.
 Great start, I thought, but there was still work that needed to be done.
 Well, 2010 was also the year I met Tess, a year that saw a wonderful amount of change in my life.
 Dating a vegan was not something I’d expected to ever happen, yet I’ve always tried to embrace change rather than fear it, so I dove in feet first.
 (Thank God I’d had that trial run of three weeks with only fruit and vegetables, it made my upcoming transition bearable, and far less of a shock.)